 - Due to the aforementioned compensation constraints, many interns tend to hold separate, part-time employment in the morning during their time on Cape Cod.

 - While Y-D is not obligated to find you a morning job, we have advised several interns in past years as they prepared to secure employment for the summer.

 Game Day Operations Internships

 These positions include various aspects of the game day experience at Red Wilson Field that ensure Y-D and visiting fans have a pleasant experience.
+A Game Day Internship is a great way to learn about the various aspects of baseball operations and putting on a baseball game.
 The Game Day position includes the following skills within the position, but are not limited to:

 - Concessions/Food service operation

 - Field preparations and post-game cleanup

 Individuals interested in a Game Day Operations position are asked to email Elaine Lacey at firstname.lastname@example.org attaching a cover letter and resume.

 Current Openings for this Offseason and 2021 Season

 The Digital Media Department is responsible for all aspects of the teams’ web presence and marketing, including our league-best website, social media accounts, and more.
 These positions have the unique opportunity of having work that can be completed virtually and that is available year round.